-Information Systems, MBA
+Information Systems, Master of Business Administration

 This program is designed for managers in departments other than information systems who wish to learn more about leveraging information systems and information resources for strategic planning and decision making.
 In addition to the core MBA courses of the program, students are exposed to various information management issues that confront managers every day.